krakenjs/zoid/README.md

 </script>
 ```

-As the owner of the component, that's all we needed to do!
-Now anyone can use the component we defined.
+Now anyone can use the component we defined!

 #### As the component user